RuneBlaze/internode/README.md

  - `--preset abayes`, equivalent to `-b 0.333-1`
  - `--preset hundred-bootstrap`, equivalent to `-b 0-100`

 At which point the output species tree topology is at `output_stree.tre`.
-The branch lengths of the species tree are not meaningful, and only the branch support are truly useful.
+The branch lengths of the species tree are not biologically meaningful.

 ## Examples